- Milwaukee County’s Boerner Botanical Gardens is a destination of choice for park goers and garden enthusiasts.

 This project required 10 transformers and over 400 lighting fixtures.
 All light sources are LED and all connections were made using weatherproof heat shrink brass connectors.
-Every fixture location is viewable from a 360° angle and required carefully selecting locations and utilizing shielding and/or hex cell louvers to eliminate or minimize glare.
-Just about a full mile of PVC conduit was installed along with over 2 miles of low voltage lighting cable.
+Every fixture location is viewable from a 360° angle and required carefully selecting locations.
+Shielding and hex cell louvers were used to eliminate or minimize glare.
+Nearly a full mile of PVC conduit was installed along with over 2 miles of low voltage lighting cable.